-- Equal Access/Equal Opportunity Policy No. 1.01 CF.edu/Policies - Discrimination, Harassment and/or Sexual Harassment Complaint Procedure for Employees and Students CF.edu/Procedures - Complaint Form for Discrimination, Harassment and/or Sexual Harassment Procedure is available at CF.edu/Equity - Observance of Religious Holidays Policy No. 3.18 CF.edu/Policies - AIDS and Blood Borne Pathogens Policy No. 3.02 CF.edu/Policies
+- Equal Access/Equal Opportunity Policy No. 1.01 CF.edu/Policies - Discrimination, Harassment, and Related Misconduct Policy No. 1.03 CF.edu/Policies - Discrimination, Harassment, and Related Misconduct Grievance Process for Employees and Students CF.edu/Procedures - Equity Complaint Form for Discrimination, Harassment and/or Sexual Harassment is available at CF.edu/Equity - Observance of Religious Holidays Policy No. 3.18 CF.edu/Policies - AIDS and Blood Borne Pathogens Policy No. 3.02 CF.edu/Policies

-Copies of policies and procedures are also available from the Equity Officer and Human Resources Department located in Founders Hall, Ocala Campus.
+Copies of policies and procedures are also available from the Equity Officer, located in Building 3, Room 117H, and Human Resources Department located in Founders Hall, Ocala Campus.
 In compliance with state and federal regulations, the District Board of Trustees of the College of Central Florida has approved the above nondiscrimination policies and procedures to govern all areas of college operation including enrollment, admissions and equal opportunity employment.
 The following federal and state laws apply: